rhodyprog4ds/BrownFall23/assignments/02-python-access.md

 This section is not required, but is intended to help you get started thinking about ideas for your portfolio.
 If you complete it, we'll give your feedback to help shape your ideas to get to level 3 achievements.
 If you want to focus only on level 2 at this moment in time, feel free to skip this part.
-You could also think about this after submitting the assignment, since you do not have to get a grade for it.
+You could also think about these after submitting the assignment.
 If you want, you could discuss these ideas in office hours.
 ```